Building Coq Projects¶

 distinct plugins because of a clash in their auxiliary module names.

-Building a Coq project with Dune¶
+Building a Rocq project with Dune¶

 Note